-I remember one of my earliest speech therapy seminars Suzanne Evans Morris – laid down the tenet – that one of the prime roles of a therapist was to teach children to “love their mouth.”
-The more I practiced, the more I came to understand the importance her words.
+I remember one of my earliest speech therapy seminars when the instructor Suzanne Evans Morris – laid down the tenet – that one of the prime roles of a therapist was to teach children to “love their mouth.”
+The more I practiced the more I came to understand the importance her words during speech therapy sessions.

-Since speech is coming from a child’s mouth – it’s important to consider the mouth from the perspective of the child.
+Since speech is comes from a child’s mouth – it’s important to consider the mouth from the perspective of child.
 Away from a mirror, it’s not that visible.
-It’s also a source of discomfort; it’s the place where teething occurs.
-A place, where a lot of things are expected and maybe not a whole is happening.
-A child cannot see their speech.
+It’s also a source of discomfort, it’s the place where teething occurs.
+A place, with respect to speech, a lot of things are expected and maybe not a whole is happening.
+A child cannot see their own speech.
 Unlike a toy, they can’t hold it, push it or bang on it.
 And if you’re having problems it’s kind of like being at a tennis match where everyone around you is playing but you.
-It’s easy for a little one to be frustrated and take a step back from expected speech goals.
+Its easy for a little one to be frustrated and take a step back from expected speech goals.

 Play Is fun – Discovery Is Fun – Learning Is Fun – Make Speech Fun

 Children don’t play by the same rules as adults – they don’t yet think the way we do.
 I read an article suggesting that young children are faster to fix a computer problem than adults.
 Not because these digital natives are naturally better at technology (although they might be), but because they keep trying different things until they have success.
-They discover a solution while an adult tends to do the same thing several times.
+They discover a solution while an adult will keep trying the same thing several times.